-John’s story was recorded in early 2020, amid the ongoing COVID-19 coronavirus pandemic:
+John’s story was recorded in April 2020, amid the ongoing COVID-19 coronavirus pandemic:

 In November of 2017, every priority in my life shifted.
 My husband, Dan Winter, came home and told me, “I’ve been diagnosed with early onset dementia.”

 Over a few years leading up to Dan’s diagnosis, I had noticed in Dan some memory loss and some repetition of questions, but I assumed it was the normal changes people in our age group go through.
 Then his diagnosis came.
 I instantly reflected on those changes and everything fit into a much more serious context.

 The importance of living authentically and openly is something that we continually inspire each other to do.
 One of the lessons I learned early on after being diagnosed HIV positive in 1985 was that silence means the death of individuals, relationships, of many important things.
 Shortly after my HIV diagnosis, I started working with the speakers bureau at two nonprofits and we spoke to thousands of people openly and honestly about living with HIV.
 At that time, our challenge was just to get people to not be afraid of being in a room where HIV was being discussed.
 That’s not quite the problem with dementia, but still there is shame, that shouldn’t exist, that exists widely in the community.